amdmaher/Cakephp-Polls-Plugin/README.md

 where the model is the name of poll

-this plugin developed by Zuha and ahmad maher
+this plugin developed by Zuha and Ahmad Maher

 For more details http://amdmaher.wordpress.com